 - Phone: My battery is full.
 You can stop now.

-This is exactly how Qi charging has always worked.
+This is how Qi charging has always worked, even though now things are faster.
 The only differences are changes to the resonant circuits in both the phone and the base that allow the coils to oscillate at a higher frequency with less damping (resistance) and less radiated energy (wasted energy in the form of heat) production.
 The current generated is higher while the resistance and heat produced are lower than previous versions, so more juice can flow from the coil in your phone to the battery without things getting too hot too fast.
 These changes were part of an update to the Qi standard, and everyone who is part of the WPC — Belkin, HTC, Lexus, Motorola, Samsung, Verizon and the rest of the 230+ members — can use the design to build chargers and devices that need charged and be sure everything is compatible.

 Qi Fast Charge can generate up to 300% more current than the original specification.

-The Qi specification has nothing to do with any USB charging standards and is generally followed to the letter by everyone involved.
+The Qi specification is generally followed to the letter by everyone involved.
 It's also freely available to anyone after a short term of WPC members-only access so everyone can use it — even a startup who might not have an extra $20,000 for the annual fee.
-Generally, you don't have to worry about the things you buy not meeting the full specifications.
+Thankfully, you don't have to worry about the things you buy not meeting the full specifications.
 It just works.
-And now it works even faster.
+And now it works even faster as long as both parts (your phone and your charging base) follow the standards for fast -charging.

 For us as consumers, there isn't a lot to think about.
-If our phone is Qi Fast Charge compatible and we use a charging base that's also Qi Fast Charge ready, our phone will charge faster — about as fast as using an old (not quick charge) wall plug and cable.
-The system is designed to slow down before things get too hot and shut off completely once the battery is full — we don't need to intervene at any level.
+If our phone is Qi Fast Charge compatible and we use a charging base that's also Qi Fast Charge ready, our phone will charge faster.
+The system is designed to slow down before things get too hot and shut itself off completely once the battery is full — we don't need to intervene at any level.
 Qi is also backwards compatible so all your devices that use it will charge with any charging base, even if Fast Charge isn't available.
 The one thing we should do is to use the proper wall plug to make sure the right amount of current is available to the charging base and it doesn't overheat or charge too slowly.

 If you like the convenience of wireless charging, make sure the next charging base you buy is Fast Charge ready!